locsmith/xcamshift/xcamshift/web site/xcamshift.md

     |AGB3|    54       VAL    4.4473  59.3198   8.6110 121.8589 173.1164  32.8183
     |AGB3|    55       THR    4.8757  60.3260   8.6678 120.6908 173.4372  71.6735

-note that missing chemical shifts which are mythically possible e.g. GLY CB are replaced by a <code>.</code> and that segids are wrapped with a  <code>||</code> pair to make spaces visible.
+note that missing chemical shifts which are structuraly possible e.g. GLY CB are replaced by a <code>.</code> and that segids are wrapped with a  <code>||</code> pair to make spaces visible.

 ###Rebuilding XCamShift